Kometa-Team/Kometa/docs/defaults/show/country.md

 # Country Collections

-The `country` Default Metadata File is used to dynamically create collections based on the countries available in your library.
+The `country` Default Collection File is used to dynamically create collections based on the countries available in your library.

 **This file has a Movie Library [Counterpart](../movie/country.md).**